How To Install Zabbix Server 4.0 on CentOS 7 / RHEL 7

 yum install -y zabbix-server-mysql zabbix-web-mysql zabbix-agent mariadb-server

-Update the below line with correct timezone, more time zones.
+Update the below line with correct timezone.
+Find more time zones in the official site.

 php_value date.timezone America/New_York